gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 This tutorial introduces you to one of the most common uses for a cross chain oracle, **cross chain bridging!** Cross-chain bridging on Creditcoin can be broken down into three broad steps:

-1. To being, the ERC20 tokens to bridge are burned using a smart contract on our _source chain_ (in this case, Sepolia).
+1. To being, the `ERC20` tokens to bridge are burned using a smart contract on our _source chain_ (in this case, Sepolia).
-2. Then, we query the Creditcoin decentralized oracle for a proof of our source chain token burn.
+2. Then, we query the Creditcoin decentralized oracle for a _proof_ of our source chain token burn.
 3. Finally, using the resulting proof from step 2, we mint the same amount of tokens on Creditcoin (in this case, Creditcoin testnet).

 ## External dependencies

-> [!TIP]
-> This project also provides a `flake.nix` you can use to download all the dependencies you will
-> need for this tutorial inside of a sandboxed environment.
-Just keep in mind you will have to
->  **[enable flakes]** for this to work.
-Simply run:
->
-> ```bash
-> nix develop
-> ```

 To continue with this tutorial, you will first need to have the following dependencies available
 locally: